leangjia/blender_docs/trunk/blender_docs/manual/files/linked_libraries/link_append.rst

 Instance Collections
    This option instantiates the linked collection as an object, adding it to the active scene.
    Otherwise, the linked collection is directly added to the active view layer.
+Instance Object Data
+   Create instances for object data which are not referenced by any objects.

 .. _bpy.ops.wm.append: